-Consider the composition of a 12 person jury that a friend had in a June 2017 trial; Plaintiff was a 39 year old black female and defendant was a 21 year old black male.
+Consider the composition of a 12 person jury that a friend had in a June 2017 trial; Plaintiff was a 39-year-old black female and the defendant was a 21-year-old black male.
 Jury composed of one Hispanic female, three black males, three white females, and four black females.
 That is a drastic change from ten years ago.
 Not one white male on the jury!

 In January 2017, there was a car accident case verdict with medical bills totaling $47,000 for a fractured kneecap and the jury returned a verdict for $250,000.
 These numbers used to be unheard of in Rockdale.